PROJECT: Using climate compatible development principles in African agricultural research and advisory services

 - discussion of findings with stakeholders in a series of local and country-level and continent-wide workshops and e-forums.

-The project is funded by CDKN’s pilot research grant.
+The project was funded by CDKN’s pilot research grant.

 Project resources and outputs: